DeedleFake/ini/README.md

 ini
 ===

 This [Go][golang] package provides a simple parser for [INI][ini]-based files.
-It can be used to parse many INI-derivative files, including .desktop files and systemd unit files.
+It has full Unicode support, and can be used to parse many INI-derivative files, including .desktop files and systemd unit files.

 Installation
 ------------